GC Baseball: Tigers bounce back, rip Nac 12-3 to win Area Series; face Ennis next

 Heath Autrey loves to talk about how this Tiger team might just be the most resilient group he has had in his 10 years at Corsicana.

-They Tigers did it again Saturday afternoon, bouncing back and bouncing Nacogdoches right out of the playoffs by exploding with an eight-run first inning that ignited a 12-3 victory in Game 3 of the best-of-three series in the 5A Region II Area Round of the playoffs.
+The Tigers did it again Saturday afternoon, bouncing back one more time by exploding with an eight-run first inning that ignited a 12-3 victory over Nacogdoches in Game 3 of the best-of-three series in the 5A Region II Area Round of the playoffs.

 The Tigers looked like the team in the old Bugs Bunny cartoon when one batter after another gets a hit to the backdrop music from a Conga line --- ta-ta-ta-ta-ta boom! ta-ta-ta-ta-ta boom!